 - AI assistant is best-in-class for inbox search and Q&A

-- Significantly cheaper than Superhuman for comparable features
+- Cheaper than Superhuman's standalone Mail plan for comparable AI features

 - Clean, fast interface that doesn't try to do too much